sjna-casys/sjna-casys.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://www.cc.gatech.edu/'>College of Computing</a>.
+subtitle: <a href='https://www.scs.gatech.edu/'>School of Computer Science</a>.
 Georgia Tech.

 profile:
   align: right